aozora-tori/Aozora-ProjectOutfox-Noteskin-Graphics/README.md

 # Aozora-Noteskin-Graphics
 An .svg graphic repository for Aozora-Note, a noteskin suite designed primarily for Project Outfox.
-This repository only houses templates for the primary shapes used to make the noteskin.
+This repository only houses preview templates for the primary shapes used to make the noteskin.

+Please attribute when making works based on these graphics.

 Shield: [![CC BY 4.0][cc-by-shield]][cc-by]